Adolphus8/Movember/README.md

 # Movember
-A repository to the codes and articles which illustrate my running performance for the annual Movember campaign.
+An open repository to the codes illustrating my running data/performance for the annual Movember campaign as well as relevant articles which I authored.
+Enjoy!